Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Introduction

+Unadjusted Langevin algorithms have a long history and admit various asymptotic convergence guarantees \citep{talay1990expansion,mattingly2002ergodicity,gelfand1991simulated}; however non-asymptotic performance bounds for them are relatively more recent \citep{Dalalyan,DM2017,DM2016,DMP2016,CB2018}.
 The unadjusted Langevin algorithm \eqref{discrete:overdamped} assumes availability of the gradient $\nabla f$.
 On the other hand, in many settings in machine learning, computing the full gradient $\nabla f$ is either infeasible or impractical.
 For example, in Bayesian regression or classification problems, $f$ can have a finite-sum form as the sum of many component functions, i.e., $f(x) = \sum_{i=1}^n f_i(x)$ where $f_i(x)$ represents the loss of a predictive model with parameters $x$ for the $i$-th data point and the number of data points $n$ can be large (see, e.g., \citet{gurbuzbalaban2021decentralized,pan-gu-langevin}).
 In such settings, algorithms that rely on \emph{stochastic gradients}, i.e., unbiased stochastic estimates of the gradient obtained by a randomized sampling of the data points, is often more efficient \citep{bottou2010large}.
 This fact motivated the development of Langevin algorithms that can support stochastic gradients.
-In particular, if one replaces the full gradient $\nabla f$ in \eqref{discrete:overdamped} by a stochastic gradient, the resulting algorithm is known as the stochastic gradient Langevin dynamics (SGLD) (see, e.g., \citet{welling2011bayesian,chen2015convergence}). \looseness=-1
+In particular, if one replaces the full gradient $\nabla f$ in \eqref{discrete:overdamped} by a stochastic gradient, the resulting algorithm is known as the stochastic gradient Langevin dynamics (SGLD) (see, e.g., \citet{welling2011bayesian,chen2015convergence}).

-Unadjusted Hamiltonian Monte Carlo (HMC) algorithms based on an alternative diffusion called underdamped (or second-order) Langevin diffusion have also been proposed.
-Their versions that support stochastic gradients are also studied (see e.g. \citet{GGZ,zou2021convergence,chen2014stochastic}). \citet{dalalyan2018kinetic} studied the unconstrained HMC algorithm (subject to deterministic gradients) for strongly log-concave and smooth densities, and \citet{Ma2019} investigated the case when $f$ is strongly convex outside a compact domain.
-Although unadjusted HMC algorithms can often be faster than unadjusted Langevin algorithms on many practical problems \citep{chen2014stochastic}, this is rigorously proven for particular choices of $f$ \citep{chen2015convergence,GGZ,mangoubi-journal,chen2022optimal} rather than general non-convex choices of $f$ and the convergence of HMC algorithms remains relatively less studied.\looseness=-1
+Unadjusted underdamped Langevin Monte Carlo (ULMC) algorithms based on an alternative diffusion called underdamped (or second-order) Langevin diffusion have also been proposed; see e.g. \citet{dalalyan2018kinetic,Ma2019}.
+Their versions that support stochastic gradients are also studied (see e.g. \citet{chen2014stochastic,zou2021convergence,GGZ}).
+Although ULMC algorithms can often be faster than unadjusted (overdamped) Langevin algorithms on many practical problems \citep{chen2014stochastic}, this is rigorously proven for particular choices of $f$ \citep{chen2015convergence,GGZ,mangoubi-journal,chen2022optimal} rather than general non-convex choices of $f$ and the convergence of ULMC algorithms remains relatively less studied.